kubevault/prometheus-exporter/docs/guides/platforms/external-vault.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Manage External Vault using Vault Operator
+# Manage External Vault using KubeVault operator

-You can manage external Vault (not deployed by Vault operator) by Vault operator.
-You can do following operations using Vault operator:
+You can manage external Vault (not deployed by KubeVault operator) by KubeVault operator.
+You can do following operations using KubeVault operator:

 - Manage Vault [policy](https://www.vaultproject.io/docs/concepts/policies.html) using [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md) and [VaultPolicyBinding](/docs/concepts/policy-crds/vaultpolicybinding.md).
 Guides can be found [here](/docs/guides/policy-management/overview.md).